CSPEC

 The final guide piece can be chosen by the user to provide flux on a large sample area, 4 x 2 cm2, or a focussed sample area, 1 x 1 cm2.
 The scattering from the sample will pass through a radial oscillating collimator and reach a B10 multigrid detector, 3.5 m from the sample, with a scattering angle of 170o in the equatorial plane and ±26.5o vertical coverage.

-The design of the CSPEC sample environment pot will provide an optimized facility to perform experiments ranging from in-operando studies of electrolytes, pump-probe experiments on photosensitive materials, and the investigation of small samples in extreme sample environments.
+The design of the CSPEC sample environment pot will provide an optimised facility to perform experiments ranging from in-operando studies of electrolytes, pump-probe experiments on photosensitive materials, and the investigation of small samples in extreme sample environments.

 Sample Environment Systems for High Pressure and Mechanical Processing (PREMP)